New Zealand Pōhutakawa Flower by Emily Cater

 The curriculum I have developed has grown out of a range of experiences.
 These include being a generalist primary school teacher, being a mum of three children, completing Orff teaching certification to Level 4 alongside postgraduate studies in bicultural studies/arts education, and most recently teaching as an Orff music specialist at Eastern Hutt School.
 Over the last eight years I have applied the Orff approach in a range of educational settings including:

 tertiary level teaching at Victoria University as part of pre-service education.

-I am also actively involved with ONZA (Orff New Zealand Aotearoa) as the Wellington regional co-ordinator and workshop facilitator, and I am currently one of ONZA's educators for their certified levels courses.
+I am also actively involved with ONZA (Orff New Zealand Aotearoa) and I am currently one of ONZA's educators for their certified levels courses.

 There is plenty of evidence that a strong music and movement curriculum can have huge benefits for all children as part of a general primary school education.
 This is especially true when it incorporates language work, singing, dance movement, guided listening, and active music making along with plenty of opportunities to improvise and create.
 These benefits include:

 enabling children to connect with their imaginations and express their ideas in a range of different ways

 increasing children’s awareness and connection with the environment and each other

 developing children's confidence in making artistic judgements in relation to their own and other’s work